Status as Associated Institution is given to academic or cultural non-profit institutions who have the same general objectives as APUNE.

 - Centro de Lenguas Modernas de la Universidad de Granada - El Centro de Lenguas Modernas de la Universidad de Granada (CLM) es una institución dependiente de dicha Universidad dedicado a enseñar multitud de idiomas modernos, tanto extranjeros como de lengua y cultura españolas.
 Está situado en el barrio del Realejo, en el recientemente restaurado Palacio de Santa Cruz, del siglo XVI.
 Actualmente los cursos de lenguas extranjeras impartidos son inglés, francés, italiano, alemán, árabe, chino mandarín, griego moderno, japonés, neerlandés, portugués, ruso y sueco.
 Un importante atractivo para los estudiantes de la Universidad de Granada es que los cursos superados en el centro pueden ser convalidados como créditos de libre elección, que computan como parte de los requisitos para la obtención de un título universitario.

-- Meddeas, Auxiliares de Conversación- Multilingual Education Development and Support (Meddeas) is a company specialized in giving support services to multilingualism -and bilingualism- in educational centres, providing consultancy, selecting native teachers and offering language assistant programs.
+- Meddeas, Auxiliares de Conversación- Multilingual Education Development and Support (Meddeas) is a company specializing in giving support services to multilingualism -and bilingualism- in educational centres, providing consultance, selecting native teachers and offering language assistant programs.

 Morocco Exchange- Morocco Exchange is a non-profit organization that has been developed in response to the current world political situation.
 Morocco Exchange offers college and high school students the opportunity for both intensive personal growth and a monumental physical journey of discovery in Morocco.